 For those who want to focus on addictions and substance abuse, these professionals help others break the cycle of abuse and addiction.
-An addictions specialist is engaged in assessing a person’s needs, providing counseling and treatment services, linking him or her with community-based recovery support groups, as well as making referrals for educational, vocational, employment and other support services.
+A human services professional is engaged in assessing a person’s needs, providing counseling and treatment services, linking him or her with community-based recovery support groups, as well as making referrals for educational, vocational, employment and other support services.
 Post-treatment follow-up activities are also provided to ensure goals for recovery are met.

 What characteristics and skills do I need to work in this field?

 Human services professionals must be compassionate in working with individuals facing stressful situations.
 They also must have good communication and interpersonal skills to ascertain their clients’ needs and assist them in obtaining services.
 As such, good listening skills are essential, and counselors must be patient and able to remain calm when working with all types of clients, including those who may be distressed or angry.
 Communication skills are of the utmost importance as counselors need to be able to express ideas and information to their clients in a way that can be easily understood.
 Human services workers must be organized in dealing with paperwork and be able to manage their time well while dealing with a multitude of clients.
 Problem-solving skills also are important.